-In addition, at the discretion of the Assistant Director of Residence Life and Community Standards, a student may be referred to the Interim Dean of Students & Director of Residence Life for additional sanctioning which may include interim suspension.
+In addition, at the discretion of the Executive Director of Community Standards, a student may be referred to the Senior Vice President of Enrollment Management and Student Affairs which may include interim suspension.

 Sale, Distribution, or Intent to Deliver

 - Local police and/or University Public Safety investigate and file charges. - Immediate Interim Suspension from the University and the return pending the outcome of the investigation. - Parental notification. - If found responsible, dismissal from Alvernia University. - Appeal process explained in writing.